JerielAY/dig333-devlog/README.md

 ## Week 6

 ### Igloo White
-In Igloo White John T. Correll describes the seeding of the Ho Chinh Minh Trail with 20000 sensors in Vietnam.
+In _Igloo White_ John T. Correll describes the seeding of the Ho Chinh Minh Trail with 20000 sensors in Vietnam.
 The trail was a major route way for supplies, troops and weapons over the duration of the war.
 Correll also highlights the role that the secretary of defense Robert S. McNamara played in developing and implementing the military strategy of the time interdiction.

 - Quote: "Before, the enemy had two things going for him.
 The sun went down every night, and he had trees to hide under.
 Now he has nothing.”"

 - Comment: I am shocked that the United States committed to such a large scale operation that had a relatively limited chance of success.
 With the amount of variables that the troops within the terrain would have to adjust for and the possibility of missing trails or hidden paths it appears to be a very large rash commmitment.
 This is exacerbated by the fact that initial readings from the sensors were not favorable, however, the operation was kept active.

-- Question: Why did the government continue this operation after confirming that there were a number of paths for which sensor paths were not laid out for ?
+- Question: Why did the government continue this operation after confirming that there were a number of paths for which sensor paths were not laid out for?

 ## Week 7

+### Unseen Sensors Constantly Sensing but Rarely Seen
+In _Unseen Sensors Constantly Sensing but Rarely Seen_ Mayo Nissen describes

+- Quote: "They’re everywhere.
+We attach them to our wrists, embed them into our medical devices, and mount them onto the lampposts that dot every block of our city.
+Some sensing technologies capture our imagination and attract our constant attention.
+Yet many go unnoticed, their insides packed with unknowable electronic components, ceaselessly counting, measuring, and transmitting.
+For what purpose, or to whose gain, is often unclear."

+- Comment: "It was shocking to me that items on the internet are still capable of existing there forever given the things we've learned about privacy as a society.
+I believed that by this juncture in society legislation would have been passed to regulate occurrences like this.

+- Question: Given the stage of development these machines have reached, as well as their level of immersion within society, it too late for comprehensive and effective legislation to be passed that would regulate the reach of these ubiquitous machines?